Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: Methods

-We inject the signal into an approximately week-long stretch of O3b LIGO-Virgo-KAGRA (LVK) data, between GPS time 1266368512 and 1267063808, obtained from the Gravitational Wave Open Science Center (GWOSC) \citep{LVKgwosc}.
-During the analysis, we consider only data frames without holes or other quality issues, which provides us with 3.41 days of usable data.
-Some of the smaller data quality issues we encountered, such as small stretches of missing data, can most likely be fixed with standard techniques.
+{We inject the signal into an approximately week-long stretch of O3b LIGO-Virgo-KAGRA (LVK) data, between GPS times 1266368512 and 1267063808, obtained from the Gravitational Wave Open Science Center (GWOSC) \citep{LVKgwosc}.
+This interval spans 695{,}296~s (approximately 8.05~days).

-We consider a two-detector network consisting of the Livingston and Hanford LIGO detectors.
-We do not include the Virgo detector in our analysis because it is more challenging to find periods where all three detectors were online, and we do not see a significant improvement when including three detectors.
-We refer the reader to \cite{Szczepanczyk_21} for a discussion regarding detector networks and their importance for core-collapse supernovae.

-The data from GWOSC is divided into 4096 s long frames, and we inject the signal once per data frame at random sky locations.
 We obtain the data through the GWOSC Python interface \citep{LVKgwosc}.
+For each detector, the GWOSC strain data is provided in 4096-s chunks.
+Within these chunks, there can be periods of missing data where the strain data is not available through the GWOSC interface during these times.
+The duration of the missing periods varies, ranging from a small fraction of a chunk to most of it.
+We split each 4096-s chunk into eight 512-s segments and discard any segment that contains missing samples in either the Hanford or Livingston detector, since our analysis requires coincident two-detector data.
+After this cut, approximately 5.58~days of usable, coincident data remain, corresponding to a joint duty cycle of roughly 70\%.}

+{We consider a two-detector network consisting of the Livingston and Hanford LIGO detectors.
+We do not include the Virgo detector in our analysis because we do not see a significant improvement when including three detectors.} We refer the reader to \cite{Szczepanczyk_21} for a discussion regarding detector networks and their importance for the observation of core-collapse supernovae.

-We then use \textsc{GWpy} \citep{gwpy} to project, whiten, and inject the signals into the data stream.
+{For each of the 512 s long data segments, we inject the signal once into the data of both detectors.
+We randomise the sky localisation of the injections.
+We use \textsc{GWpy} \citep{gwpy} to inject the signals into the detector data and to whiten the resulting strain data.
 The whitening in \textsc{GWpy} uses inverse spectrum truncation.
-We perform the matched filtering using the functionality of \textsc{pyCBC} \citep{allen_04,allen_05,dalCanton_14,nitz_17,nitz_24}.
-We repeat the analysis three times for three different injection distances: 1 kpc, 2 kpc, and 5 kpc.
+We perform {our search }using the functionality of \textsc{pyCBC} \citep{allen_04,allen_05,dalCanton_14,nitz_17,nitz_24}.
+We repeat the analysis three times for three different injection distances: 1 kpc, 2 kpc, and 5 kpc.}